 Conventionally, product enrichment meant employing people to spend hours each day copy-pasting up-to-date product details from manufacturer sites or popular e-commerce platforms like Amazon and Walmart.

-To speed up the process, an increasing number of online retailers use web scraping to extract rich content details, including images, color and size variations, descriptions, product specifications and reviews, to enrich their product listing pages.
+To speed up the process, an increasing number of online retailers scrape data from e-commerce websites to extract rich content details, including images, color and size variations, descriptions, product specifications, and reviews, to enrich their product listing pages.
 Rich product description pages not only help educate shoppers about your product’s features and benefits, leading to better conversion rates; but also helps you rank better on search engine results pages, increasing the organic search traffic to your website.

 Given the large customer base, the online market is an exhaustive repository of supply and demand data.
 Businesses use historical and current market data to conduct predictive analysis and identify market trends.
 Based on the findings, you can keep your marketing strategies aligned with the dynamic preferences of your target audience.